saucelabs/saucectl-xcuitest-example/README.md

 ## The Config

 [Follow me](.sauce/config.yml) if you'd like to see how saucectl is configured for this repository.
+[Sharding Config](.sauce/sharding-config.yml) if you'd like to see how saucectl is configured to run XCUITest in parallel.

 Our IDE Integrations (e.g. [Visual Studio Code](https://docs.saucelabs.com/dev/cli/saucectl/usage/ide/vscode/)) can help you out by validating the YAML files and provide handy suggestions, so make sure to check them out!